Greenock and Wemyss Bay Railway: Difficult early years

 The railway was worked by the Caledonian Railway, which operated through passenger trains from the Bridge Street station in Glasgow.
 An independent Wemyss Bay Steamboat Company Limited operated steamers in connection with the trains.
 However this meant that the railway company was dependent on two other concerns for the conduct of its business, and reliability problems on the railway and in operating the steamers led to a poor reputation.
-After four years, the Steamboat Company failed (in 1869), and the Rothesay connections, on which the Wemyss Bay Railway relied, were made by other steamer operators as part of their wider network of routes.
+After four years, the Wemyss Bay Steamboat Company failed (in 1869), and the Rothesay connections, on which the Wemyss Bay Railway relied, were made by other steamer operators as part of their wider network of routes.

 To add to the difficulties, the industrial development confidently expected at Upper Greenock failed to materialise, and the lands acquired there were sold off at a loss.

 A new steamboat operator

-However the steamboat connection was taken up by Captain James Gillies and Captain Alexander Campbell, who took over the liquidated Steamboat Company's fleet, and built the service up with high levels of comfort and service, with extremely low fares.
-Once again the Railway Company found itself subordinate to the activities of other parties: the Caledonian Railway and Captain Campbell's operation agreed the low fares—for some time the return fare was half a crown—and the Wemyss Bay Railway was not consulted.
+However the steamboat connection was taken up by Captain James Gillies and Captain Alexander Campbell, who took over the liquidated steamboat company's fleet, and built the service up with high levels of comfort and service, with extremely low fares.
+Once again the railway company found itself subordinate to the activities of other parties: the Caledonian Railway and Captain Campbell's operation agreed the low fares—for some time the return fare was half a crown—and the Wemyss Bay Railway was not consulted.
 The half crown fare was exceedingly popular, however, and carryings, and profits, on the route escalated considerably.

 At this time, the Greenock and Ayrshire Railway opened a new line to Albert Harbour in Greenock; the company was allied to the Glasgow and South Western Railway, and the Albert Harbour station was adjacent to the steamer berths; the new entrant was severe competition for the Caledonian Railway's Greenock operation, and for a time there was cut-throat competition with ruinous fare reductions there, until a traffic pooling agreement was finalised in 1871.

 From 1869 the Caledonian was considering extending its line to Gourock, but opposition frustrated these wishes, and in the meantime Wemyss Bay was an attractive route.
 (The Caledonian opened an extension to Gourock in 1889.)

 The Greenock and Wemyss Bay Railway was able to pay its first dividend, a remarkable 5½%, in 1878.